gabmartinbr/gabmartinbr/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 Currently studying at ***University of La Laguna***
-- 🌱 Currently learning multiplatform apps development && pentesting/CTF
+- 🌱 Currently learning pentesting CTF
 - 📫 How to reach me: [***personal mail***](mailto:alu0101539157@ull.edu.com)
 - ⚡ Fun fact: always core dump, always...